tezos-checker/checker/docs/uniswap.md

 da' = da * (1 - fee)
 ```
 The two calculations give slightly different results, but hopefully that is not a problem.

-QQ: Are we OK with this operation leaving the contract without any tez?
-Is that even possible or is that prevented in a way I am missing?

 ## Misc